 If you invoice a client for $X and they pay you via PayPal, a part of that is taken away as PayPal fees.
 If you record the amount received of $X in QuickBooks, then it will show your bank account balance incorrectly.
-Thus to portray correct balance you would need to create Merchant Fees.
+Thus to portray the correct balance you would need to create Merchant Account Fees.
 Record the customer’s payment, and then pay X dollars into the expense account, thereby taking it from your bank account.
 This will allow you to see exactly where your money is going.

-You can charge your customers card in many different ways.
-The merchant within, only charges a small fee for the services provided.
-On top of the standard fees charged, a merchant also charges a monthly fees as well, these are generally the maintenance charges.
+You can charge your customer’s card in many different ways.
+The merchant within only charges a small fee for the services provided.
+On top of the standard fees charged, a merchant also charges monthly fees as well, these are generally the maintenance charges.

-How to enter Merchant fees in QuickBooks
+Tips to Enter Merchant Fees in QuickBooks

 - Note that the amount you record in the Receive Payment window should be the full amount of the invoice.